prechelt/anwesende/README.md

 The service is build using Python, Django, and PostgreSQL.
-The deployment infrastructure assumes Linux, Docker (with docker-compose), and Traefik.
+The deployment infrastructure assumes Linux, Docker (with docker-compose), Gunicorn, and Traefik.
-The project organization follows the [cookiecutter](https://cookiecutter-django.readthedocs.io) template.
+The code organization follows the [cookiecutter](https://cookiecutter-django.readthedocs.io) template.

 Deployment procedure: